-The state boards of pharmacy and jurisdictions are divided into eight geographical districts to better consider important regional issues and communicate with other regional boards.
+The state boards of pharmacy and jurisdictions are divided into 8 geographical districts to better consider important regional issues and communicate with other regional boards.
 Each district has its own officers to govern the region.

 Although districts are guided by the Constitution and Bylaws, they are separate entities from NABP.
 Districts frequently collaborate with NABP, particularly during the Association’s Annual Meeting, when each district’s elected delegate serves on the NABP Committee on Resolutions.

 |District 1||Connecticut; Maine; Massachusetts; New Brunswick; Newfoundland and Labrador; New Hampshire; Nova Scotia; Quebec; Rhode Island; and Vermont|